-We have audited the accompanying consolidated financial statements of JSC Longo Group ("the Company") and its subsidiaries ("the Group") set out on pages 7 to 47 of the accompanying consolidated Annual Report, which comprise:
+We have audited the accompanying consolidated financial statements of Longo Group AS ("the Company") and its subsidiaries ("the Group") set out on pages 11 to 49 of the accompanying consolidated Annual Report, which comprise:

-- the consolidated statement of financial position as at 31 December 2021, - the consolidated statement of profit or loss and other comprehensive income for the year then ended, - the consolidated statement of changes in equity for the year then ended, - the consolidated statement of cash flows for the year then ended, and - the notes to the consolidated financial statements, which include a summary of significant accounting policies and other explanatory notes.
+- the consolidated statement of financial position as at 31 December 2022, - the consolidated statement of comprehensive income for the year then ended, - the consolidated statement of changes in equity for the year then ended, - the consolidated statement of cash flows for the year then ended, and - the notes to the consolidated financial statements, which include a summary of significant accounting policies and other explanatory notes.

-In our opinion, the accompanying consolidated financial statements give a true and fair view of the consolidated financial position of JSC Longo Group and its subsidiaries as at 31 December 2021, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+In our opinion, the accompanying consolidated financial statements give a true and fair view of the consolidated financial position of Longo Group AS and its subsidiaries as at 31 December 2022, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.